RoboJackets/pcb-contest/Project/README.md

 This is a simple board to spin an external motor using a 555 timer.
-The direction and rotation speed are controlled by an trimpot.
+It features automatic power switching between 5V USB and 9V barrel jack input.
+The direction and rotation speed are controlled using a externally wired trimpot.

 Schematic: